 The type of chili pepper you use and the amount will determine the heat of your curry powder.
 Considering there are almost as many chili peppers out there as curry blends, let’s keep it simple.

 Cayenne pepper has several health benefits and will definitely give you that fiery kick!
-On days you want a mellower curry, you can always opt for a hot paprika instead.
+On days you want a mellower curry, you can always opt for a hot paprika (Amazon) instead.
 Some people choose to combine both.
 Just remember, too much heat can end up drowning out the delicate flavors of the curry.

 Pre-ground or whole?

 If you don’t have the time but you still want to make your own curry powder, you can use pre-ground spices.
 However, a spice always loses some aroma and intensity when ground and stored so by saving time you are also cutting your curry short of flavor.

 For a rich, irresistible curry mix, you should choose whole seeds and chili peppers.
 This will allow you to toast them before crushing and grinding, thus bringing out the full flavor and aroma or each seed.

 Hot curry powder recipe